eltonmarques96/challenge/README.md

 All the steps for correct installation/execution of the code need to be informed on a README.MD file like this.
 If we can't deploy your code on our server, you'll be eliminated.
 You can improve your score with:

-Good code practices
+- Good code practices
-Software Engineering Practices and Documentation Barema
+- Software Engineering Practices and Documentation
-Task	Value
-Create	0-1
-Read	0-1
-Update	0-1
-Delete	0-1
-GUI	0-2

-Database	0-1
-Documentation	0-2
-Git Usage	0-1
-Total	0-10
-Your score can be improved by:

-Improvement Task	Factor
-Language Stack	0-40%
-Good Practices	0-20%
+- Good documentation
-Software Engineering	0-10%
-To be approved on this challenge, you need to achieve a score greater than 7.0.

 Good Luck for you.